Alex-Horlock/OptimumLocation/GMaps_MissionPlanner/ReadMe.txt

 To Do:

-Create Data Store
-Add Loading and saving classs to xml
 Add Bespoke Icons
 Improve UI
 Add Map type selection
 Add Polygons of equal Commute distance
 Add times and mode of transport.
+Add ability to edit marker names and frequency from datagridview.

 ##Icons